Logo Futurismo

 Not only you will learn about the flora and fauna of the island but also witness the consequences of lava flows from the last eruption.

-RELATED TOUR Hiking in Caminho dos Burros | Book Now!
+RELATED TOUR: Hiking in Caminho dos Burros | Book Now!

-8. Have a drink at a special bar by the ocean
+8. Have a Drink at a Special Bar by the Ocean

 David Rodrigues | The extraordinary ocean view from Cella Bar in Madalena.

-David Rodrigues | The extraordinary ocean view from Cella Bar in Pico island.
+David Rodrigues | The extraordinary ocean view from Cella Bar in Pico island

 Cella bar is a one-kind-of-a-bar located by the ocean in Madalena, on the west coast of Pico.
 From there, enjoy a great view over the neighboring island: Faial.
+This bar is unique in many ways, but its architecture is what makes it very special.
+Indeed, it looks like the back of a whale made of wood.

+This building won the award of Building of the year 2016 by Arch Daily.
 This is where locals and travelers share drinks and stories.
 Where you can also taste delicious and fresh food within a cheerful atmosphere.

+The owners are very friendly and the locals inside know everyone on this small island where stress and rush simply don’t exist.
 Thus, it is like a very close family ambiance that will make you want to learn more about those amiable inhabitants and their tranquil way of living.

 A great gastronomic experience with a view awaits.
 Take a chance to taste the yummy Pico cheese, so soft inside and yet with an astonishing explosion of flavors.